Sindhura-b/Behavioral-cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+Nvidia autonomous vehicle team's model architecture has been implemented in this project (model.py lines 92-103).
+Model consists of 5 convolutional layers with different depths ranging from 24 to 64 and filter sizes of 5x5 and 3x3.
+Output of each layer is activated by 'ReLu' function.
+The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 93).
+Following these layers flatten and fully connected layers with different depths 100, 50, 1 are added to the model.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model architecture was not modified by adding dropout layers.
+As this project was done using a CPU, the number of epochs used for training the model are kept low (3).
+The training and validation loss obtained using 3 epochs is considerably low and is decreasing through out training and validation process.
+Also, the model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+As overfitting was not observed, dropout layers have not been added.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning